secureblue/secureblue.github.io/content/FAQ.md

 #### Another security project has a feature that's missing in secureblue, can you add it?

-First check if the README already has an equivalent or better feature.
-If it doesn't, open a new github issue.
+First check the hardening section [here](/) on whether it already has an equivalent or better feature.
+If it doesn't, open a new [github issue](https://github.com/secureblue/secureblue/issues).

 #### How do I install Steam?